cogentcore/core/README.md

 * #icon props not getting used for resizing icons in button.

+* CSSAgg needs a tag for no-inline -- don't inline its map ever
+* also, inline choice could be smarter if we knew what was in the map, but...

+* selector for different standard keyfun maps..

 * Use same technique as IconName for FontName and that can be used to trigger chooser for font_family.

-* general system for remembering, using last user-resized size / pos for each window, by window name.  could tag that by screen name as well, or use % values?  probably tag by screen name makes more sense, AND store screen info in this file, so can compute % on the fly for a new screen case, but then store what the user does after that point.

 * search for structtableview, treeview
 * DND and copy/paste for structtableview